Torsion and semi-degeneracy of second-order maximally superintegrable systems: Discussion and outlook

 \section{Discussion and outlook}

 In the present paper we have shown that a second-order (maximally) superintegrable system with $(n+1)$-parameter potential naturally extends to a non-degenerate second-order (maximally) superintegrable system, if and only if $N=0$ holds.
-Theorem~\ref{thm:main} thus provides an efficient, clean and geometric criterion for the effective investigation of $(n+1)$-parameter systems, determining its non- or semi-degenerate nature.
-Theorem~\ref{thm:main} can also be interpreted as a torsion result.
-Consider the Levi-Civita connection $\nabla$ of $g$, and in addition define another affine connection $\nabla'$ via
+We have also shown that this condition extends to the more general conformally superintegrable systems.
+Theorems~\ref{thm:main} and~\ref{thm:main.conformal} thus provides an efficient, clean and geometric criterion for the effective investigation of $(n+1)$-parameter systems, determining its non- or semi-degenerate nature.
+In Corollary~\ref{cor:torsion} we have re-interpreted this criterion in a geometric way, as a torsion result.
+Specifically, it can be phrased in terms of a curvature property (``vectorial torsion'') of a naturally defined connection.
+Moreover, the systems under consideration have a naturally underpinning structure of a statistical manifold with torsion, and the torsion vanishes precisely in the situation that the $(n+1)$-parameter system is extendable.

-where $D$ is the $(1,2)$-tensor field defined in \eqref{eq:Semidegen.Wilczynski}, noting that lowering the upper index adds an additional lower index on the right.
-Note that $\nabla'$ is not the same as the induced connection discussed in \cite{Vollmer2024}, but $g$-dual to it.
-We compute the torsion of $\nabla'$,